 New Jersey Drunk Driving Penalties

-DUI Defense Attorneys in Fort Lee and Hackensack
+DUI Defense Attorney in Fort Lee, Begren County and Hackensack

 A drunk driving conviction, even for a first offense, can carry with it a variety of serious consequences.
 From fines to jail time to driver's license suspension, your life can be greatly altered.
 If you have been charged with DUI/DWI (39:4-50) in New Jersey, the best thing you can do is get in touch with an attorney who understands the process and the penalties you face.

 At Jae Lee Law, we are dedicated to helping drivers in Hackensack, Fort Lee, Paramus and throughout the region fight DUI charges.
 We work tirelessly to achieve positive outcomes for our clients — outcomes that minimize the penalties our clients face, which in turn minimizes the negative impact a DUI has on daily life.

 NJ DUI Laws - Understanding the Possible Consequences